geek-id/linuxid-headless-cms/content/pages/about.md

 template: "page"
 order: 1
 seo:
-  title: "About Us - LinuxID VPS Reviews & Hosting Guides"
+  title: "About Us - Linux-ID.net VPS Reviews & Hosting Guides"
   description: "Learn about our mission to provide unbiased VPS hosting reviews, technical guides, and performance benchmarks."
   keywords: ["about us", "vps reviews", "hosting guides", "team"]
   canonical: "https://your-domain.com/about"
-  ogTitle: "About LinuxID - VPS Reviews & Hosting Guides"
+  ogTitle: "About Linux-ID.net - VPS Reviews & Hosting Guides"
   ogDescription: "Learn about our mission to provide unbiased VPS hosting reviews and guides"
   ogType: "website"
 ---

-# About LinuxID
+# About Linux-ID.net

-Welcome to LinuxID, your trusted source for VPS hosting reviews, technical guides, and performance benchmarks.
+Welcome to Linux-ID.net, your trusted source for VPS hosting reviews, technical guides, and performance benchmarks.
 We're passionate about helping developers and businesses find the perfect hosting solutions for their needs.

 ## Our Mission